psaikido/hugle.uk/pages/prose/Thesium/050-theocracy.md

 ![desert outpost - capn-damo deviantart.com](/assets/images/Thesium/desert-outpost.jpg)

 Theo Nimes has long since died along with the rest of the crew.
-Their offspring, of which there were many, along with seven tranches of births from the nursery, remember him as 'Neems'.
+Their many offspring remember him as 'Neems'.
 They are eight, perhaps nine generations away from the culture that spawned them.
 Theo is worshipped as a creator God by this new techno-tribe.
 The ship at the heart of the city has become a place of deep devotion.
 This proto-religion holds that a divine spirit